 - systemic drugs, such as methotrexate and cyclosporine

-- biologic medications, which are immune system drugs given through an injection or intravenously
+- biologic medications, which are immune system drugs a person receives through an injection or intravenously

 - new treatments, such as apremilast, that target specific parts of immune cells

 Phototherapy is a light therapy that involves exposing skin to UVB light.
 In the first instance, a person will need to go to a clinic or doctor’s surgery for the treatment, but many people choose to continue the therapy at home.
-It is essential to use the correct equipment, which will require a prescription and to get regular medical checkups.
+A person must use the correct equipment, which will require a prescription, and have regular medical checkups.

-Some people find their psoriasis improves after spending time in the sun and many doctors recommend that people expose their skin to the sun.
+Some people find their psoriasis improves after spending time in the sun, and many doctors recommend people expose their skin to the sun.
 Do this for a short time at first and increase exposure time slowly.
-Never use sunbeds or tanning lamps, as these can increase the risk of developing melanoma by 59 percent.
+Never use sunbeds or tanning lamps, as these can increase the risk of developing melanoma by 59%.

 Identifying and avoiding psoriasis triggers can prevent the immune system from overreacting and causing a psoriasis flare-up.
-When psoriasis appears, minimizing exposure to triggers can stop it from spreading.
+When psoriasis appears, minimizing exposure to triggers such as smoking may stop it from spreading.